Awaiting Receipt of Applications (ARAs) for Large Budget Grant Applications (HDRP Guidance)

 - Grant application title.If the ARA is for a resubmission, please include the grant number.

-- Funding Opportunity Announcement (FOA).
-Please include the FOA number.
+- Notice of Funding Opportunity (NOFO).
+Please include the NOFO number.

 - Scientific Impact.
 Brief discussion of why the grant application is unique and/or scientifically original, and the potential impact on the related field of research.